17 Restaurant Promotion Ideas To Boost Orders And Customer Loyalty

 Pull back the curtain and give guests a behind-the-scenes look at your kitchen, staff, and bar program to give customers an emotional connection with your brand and put a face to your business, not just a logo.

 Use Instagram Stories, Reels, or TikTok to tease new dishes, introduce team members, or walk through a station on the line during dinner rush.
 These raw, unfiltered moments make your restaurant marketing feel human, not corporate.
+You can also offer branded merch or free desserts as incentives in social media contests to increase engagement and attract new customers.

 It’s an easy, zero-cost way to build trust, boost social media engagement, and connect with your target audience beyond just promotions.